ericjiang107/Capstone-Project/README.md

 functions and iterating through each data without the need to create new components/lines.
 Updated one page with more styling and formatting.
 Decided to switch the attention to creating the Home page as I now have a working component that can be dragged in without the need to write the code for the images again.
 Will continue further debugging and figuring out signIn for firebase v9.16.6.

+Day 6: Continued error of firebase.
+Fixed for loop issue so now images will show up along with their respective names.
+Solution: introduce promise.all into the fetch so it's like a nested fetch within a fetch.
+Changed/updated routing so it will now route to the exact card page with the correct card ID.